zcienka/hotel-finder/README.md

 # Hotel Finder

-A full-stack application built with React and ASP.NET Core API that allows users to reserve hotels in a given city.
+A full-stack application built with React and ASP.NET Core Web API that allows users to reserve hotels in a given city.

 ## Screenshots
 <div style="text-align: center;">